JuliaIO/Sixel.jl/README.md

 [![Coverage](https://codecov.io/gh/johnnychen94/Sixel.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/johnnychen94/Sixel.jl)

 Encode the image into a [sixel][sixel_format_wiki] control sequence and vice versa.
-If your terminal supports this format, then you can visually get a nice visualization of it.
+If your terminal supports this format, then you can get a nice visualization of it.

 This package, although itself complete, is probably not the most convinient way to use for normal users.
-Package authors that aims to support sixel for various image-like types (e.g., image, video, gif, plot, latex) are the potential targeted users of this package.
+Package authors that aims to support sixel for various image-like types (e.g., image, video, gif, graphic, plot, latex) are the potential targeted users of this package.

 The core functionality of this package is supported by the C library [libsixel].